CALL FOR PROPOSALS 2020

-To submit a proposal, please send it via email to the coordinators Laine Kristberga and Anete Ušča (firstname.lastname@example.org) by 1 May 2020:
+To submit a proposal of a Trace, please send it via email to the coordinators Laine Kristberga and Anete Ušča (firstname.lastname@example.org) by 31 May 2020:

 - A written proposal (max.
 350 words).
 This should include a title and a short description of the topic, its format and its outcome (add visual materials, if necessary);

 - A short bio (max.
 200 words).

-The deadline to submit proposals is 1 May 2020.
+The NEW deadline to submit proposals is 31 May 2020.
 Accepted applicants will be informed by e-mail and a preliminary programme will be announced on http://nordic.university, where you can also find more information about NSU and sign up for the newsletter.

 Grants and Scholarships

-In addition to the registration fee, participants will need to pay the Nordic Summer University’s annual membership fee.
+The participants will need to pay the Nordic Summer University’s annual membership fee.
 The membership fee facilitates the existence of the Nordic Summer University, which is a volunteer-based organisation.
 In the times of COVID-19, there are two optional choices: